StackExchange/StackExchange.Redis/Logging.md

 Logging and validating the underlying RESP stream
 ===

-If there is some question over the validity of the RESP stream to a server (especially when using proxies or a "redis-like-but-not-actually-redis" server), and it is hard to know whether the *data* was bad, vs the client library tripped over the data.
+Sometimes (rarely) there is a question over the validity of the RESP stream from a server (especially when using proxies or a "redis-like-but-not-actually-redis" server), and it is hard to know whether the *data sent* was bad, vs the client library tripped over the data.

 To help with this, an experimental API exists to help log and validate RESP streams.
 This API is not intended